lily940703/febama/README.md

 ## TODO

-- [ ] Do we need to have full cumulative time series features?
+- [x] Do we need to have full cumulative time series features?
 We could just calculate the feature with a moving window.
-- [ ] Write a gradient function for the log score
+- [x] Write a gradient function for the log score
-- [ ] Replace optimization function with SGD
+- [x] Replace optimization function with SGD
+- [ ] SGD seems not working well
-- [ ] Parallel the code
+- [x] Parallel the code
 - [ ] Package the code
+- [ ] Financial applications with Garch type models